-Try to book hotels in advance if you're planning to visit in July, winter break month for Brazil students.
-Summer is very busy in Búzios, of course, with New Year's Day and Carnival as peaks of touristic demand.
+It's recommended to book hotels in advance if you're planning to visit in July, as this is the winter break month for Brazil students.
+Summer is also very busy in Búzios, of course, with New Year's Day and Carnival as peak times for tourists.

 How to Get There

 The Cabo Frio Airport, about 18 miles from Búzios, receives flights from several cities in Brazil.
-You can then arrange a transfer to your hotel or even take a taxi.
+Once there, you can arrange a transfer to your hotel or even take a taxi.

-Búzios has an airport of its own for small planes - Umberto Modiano (55-22-2629-1225).
-In Rio de Janeiro, some of the companies offering flights to Búzios are:
+Búzios has an airport of its own for small planes - Umberto Modiano.
+In Rio de Janeiro, some of the companies offering flights to Búzios include: